Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 1. Give the new offer a descriptive name and alias, then click **Create**
 1. In the refreshed page, click **Plan overview** and **+ Create new plan**
 1. Give the plan a descriptive name and ID, then click **Create**
-1. In **Pricing and availability**, adjust the **available markets**, set your **pricing** (we recommend using the smallest possible amount, like $0.01/module/hour for private preview), ande **hide** the plan
+1. In **Pricing and availability**, adjust the **available markets**, set your **pricing** (we recommend using the smallest possible amount, like $0.01/module/hour for private preview), and **hide** the plan
     ![image](https://user-images.githubusercontent.com/2320572/150000980-ba938e01-cead-4cfe-ad95-234062b3d5f8.png)
 1. Complete the offer configuration as you normally would, including updating description, uploading a picture, setting EULA, and specifying a container image (with the module you prepared in Step 2).
 1. Click **Review and publish**
-1. Under **Notes for certification**, include a message to indicate that "this offer is created for the transactable edmodule private preview, please allow list this offer ID to make it transactable".
+1. Under **Notes for certification**, include a message to indicate that "this offer is created for the transactable edge module private preview, please allow list this offer ID to make it transactable".
 The certification team will contact us to approve the offer.
 1. Once certification and allow-listing is complete, click **Go live**.
 The offer must be live in order for module deployment to work.

 ## Step 4: Give user "IoT Hub Data Contributor" role